 Nicole E. Kenney

-Nicole E. Kenney is the Communications Associate, Economic Programs for the NAACP.
-Ms. Kenney manages the Economic Departments’ communications including publications, communications operations and online presence to advance the Department’s advocacy strategies at the national, regional and local level.
+Nicole E. Kenney is the Communications Associate for the NAACP Economic Department.
+Ms. Kenney manages the Department's communications including publications, communications operations and online presence to advance the Department’s advocacy strategies at the national, regional and local levels.